The Vermont Teaching and Certification Resource

 Vermont Teacher Testing Requirements

-All applicants pursuing teaching certification in Vermont must complete both the Praxis Core Academic Skills for Educators and the Praxis Subject Assessments.
+All applicants pursuing teaching certification in Vermont must complete both the Praxis Core Academic Skills for Educators (Core) and the Praxis subject assessments.
 The Praxis Core is a basic skills exam that assesses the applicant’s knowledge in reading, writing, and mathematics.
-Applicants must also take the content-specific Praxis Subject Assessments for the subject(s) in which they seek endorsement.
+Applicants must also take the content-specific Praxis subject assessments for the subject(s) in which they seek endorsement.

 Additional Vermont Teacher Certification Requirements